Peter Pan (1953 film): Critical reaction

-Bosley Crowther of The New York Times criticized the film's lack of faithfulness to the original play, claiming it "has the story but not the spirit of Peter Pan as it was plainly conceived by its author and is usually played on the stage."
-Nevertheless, he praised the colors are "more exciting and the technical features of the job, such as the synchronization of voices with the animation of lips, are very good."
+Peter Pan received generally positive reviews from critics upon release, some of whom praised the animation but felt it veered too far from the play.
+Bosley Crowther of The New York Times criticized the film's lack of faithfulness to the original play, claiming it "has the story but not the spirit of Peter Pan as it was plainly conceived by its author and is usually played on the stage".
+Nevertheless, he praised the colors are "more exciting and the technical features of the job, such as the synchronization of voices with the animation of lips, are very good".
 However, Time magazine gave the film a highly favorable review, writing "it is a lively feature-length Technicolor excursion into a world that glows with an exhilarating charm and a gentle joyousness."
 Mae Tinee of The Chicago Tribune wrote: "The backgrounds are delightfully picturesque, the music only so-so.
 The film is designed for broad effect, with the accent of comedy.
 I'm sure the youngsters who grow up with cartoons will be right at home with all the characters."
 Variety described the film as a "feature cartoon of enchanting quality.
 The music score is fine, highlighting the constant buzz of action and comedy, but the songs are less impressive than usually encountered in such a Disney presentation."
 Harrison's Reports felt the film was "another Walt Disney masterpiece.
 It should prove a delight, not only to children, but also to every adult.
 The animation is so good that the characters appear almost natural."